stkterry/quelea/README.md

 ## Features, Implementation, Snippets
 Excluding React, all features and code take full advantage of vanilla JavaScript and the HTML5 Canvas.
-All additionally libraries were purpose built for the demonstration.
+All additional libraries were purpose built for the demonstration.

 ### Vectors
 The vector library is a simplified 2D vector class.
 Most none-static methods